 You probably know someone who resolved to eat healthier this year.

-It’s also likely you know someone who will probably break
+It’s also likely you know someone who will probably break that resolution.

 Frankly, this is because when people think of healthy food they think of bland food.
 They think of green smoothies and liquefied bean curd and all kinds of other healthy (but not appetizing) stuff.